Yasser Arafat International Airport: History

 In the Oslo Accords, Israel and the Palestinians agreed to build airports in the West Bank and Gaza Strip.
 However, the agreements did not contain specifics, such as when the airports would be constructed or how large they would be.
 The Palestinians began work on a large airport in southern Gaza, which contrasted with the Israelis' expectation of a small facility suited for local flights.
 It was built with funding from Egypt, Spain, and Germany and was designed by Moroccan architects.
 The total cost was million.
 An impasse in the peace negotiations delayed the airport's opening by over a year.
 In the Wye River Memorandum, Israel permitted operations to begin.
 The airport was named Gaza International Airport and opened on 24 November 1998; Palestinian leader Yasser Arafat presided over the inauguration ceremony.
 Palestinian Airlines relocated to Gaza from El Arish, Egypt, and operated the first commercial flight to Amman on 5 December.
 On 14 December, US president Bill Clinton landed at the airport and took part in a ribbon cutting.
 At the time, the opening of the airport was described as evidence of progress toward Palestinian statehood and of collaboration between Israelis and Palestinians.

 The airport was operated by the Palestinian Civil Aviation Authority.
 Passengers underwent security screening by Israeli soldiers at the Rafah crossing; then they took a bus to the terminal to catch their flight.
 Work commenced on another terminal called the south wing in 2000.
 Japan funded the project.
 The Israelis and Palestinians planned to manage security jointly in the terminal so there would be less of a need for travellers to go to the Rafah crossing.

 In 1999, the airport received 90,000 passengers and more than 100 tons of cargo.
 As of May 2000, Palestinian Airlines linked Gaza to six cities in the region, such as Dubai and Larnaca.
-In addition, a handful of foreign carriers, including Royal Air Maroc and Air Sinai, served the airport.
+In addition, four foreign carriers, including Royal Air Maroc and Egyptair, served the airport.